Image caption appears here

 Here in Arizona, our 21 step process (from start to finish) offers no shortcuts, only the satisfaction of knowing that most companies are not willing to go through our labor intensive and tedious processes.
 We reject the belief that mass production is the answer to all affordable clothing and accessories in America today.
 Our passion and concept is still fueled by the traditions of handcrafted, full grain leather quality, and of course, hard work and pride.

 Thanks for reading and showing an interest in supporting our small leather business .
-We are fortunate to be able to make a product that we can be so proud of.
-Please let us know if you took the time for this windy biography when you place an order.
+Because no two cows are the same, the enjoyment of opening giant sides of full grain leather delivered from the 2American tanneries never gets old.
+We are fortunate to be able to enjoy making a product that we can be so proud of.
+If you care to, please let us know if you took the time for this windy biography when you place an order.